 The surrounding mountains and farmlands make for excellent hiking trails, suitable for all abilities.
 The Tygerberg Nature reserve to the west makes a particularly beautiful spot for the whole family to spend an afternoon walking around in and appreciating the wonderful scenery and diverse wildlife.

-10. Newlands, good base for hiking
+10. Newlands, where to stay in Cape Town for hiking

 Our final location of Newlands is an inland suburb, pressed up against the eastern side of Table Mountain National Park.
 This is an ideal neighborhood to stay in if you want to spend your vacation hiking and exploring the mountain, with tons of trails leading up from the suburb.